idangoldman/cmdfile-zig/docs/future-features.md

 - `[paths]` as file system monitoring
 - `[prompts]` interacts with prompts
 - `[packages]` needed for the task to run including versions and lock file
+- `[interface]` generate custom bin for the project based on TOML config
 - Plugin system for extensibility

 ## Task